Anki246/kamikaze-be/README.md

 ## 🎯 Core Capabilities

 ### FluxTrader Trading Engine
-The heart of Kamikaze Bot is the FluxTrader trading engine, which provides:
+The heart of Kamikaze AI is the FluxTrader trading engine, which provides:

 #### Pump/Dump Detection Strategy
 - **Ultra-Aggressive Thresholds**: ±0.03% detection for rapid market movements